VNGRD/quartz/content/notes/kingslayer.md

 ---

 “Are you certain about this, Rune?”
 Estinien asked, his arms crossed as he leaned against the walls of the room.
 “There's thirteen of them and only one of you.”
 Rune gave a simple nod in response and turned his gaze towards the Elezen.
-If it weren’t for Estinien's hardened heart, what he saw in that gaze wouldn't have phased him, and yet the way Rune's eyes seemed to be devoid of all light despite the brightness of the room gave a deep chill in his bones.
+Thanks to Estinien's hardened heart, what he saw in that gaze didn’t phase him, and yet the way Rune's eyes seemed to be devoid of all light despite the brightness of the room gave a deep chill in his bones.

 Rune was furious.
 That much was clear.